 – Man, potentially

 It seems that only physical existence, on this or some other similar planet, enables souls to discover who they really are.
 Only by having a human body will a soul be enticed to take the path of returning to the original spiritual reality.
 It is because the human kingdom is made in God’s image.
 As shown in the characteristics listed above, God also has a “human face” and is potentially man.
-Therefore God’s kingdom and the human kingdom are two similar worlds, which differ only in density levels, so the human kingdom is a lower octave of the heavenly kingdom.
+Therefore, God’s kingdom and the human kingdom are two similar worlds, which differ only in density levels, so the human kingdom is a lower octave of the heavenly kingdom.
 This means that all the rules of the spiritual world apply in the earthly world, with one huge difference.
 The human kingdom is not free from the influence of what we call “the other side of creation” or the lower astral world.
-The heavenly kingdom knows no resistance or obstacles, but in the human kingdom, beings have to make an effort to discover themselves and be who they are and then to realize their creative impulse.
-It is because Earth was hijacked long ago by the lower astral world or, better, that the lower world has infiltrated itself into the Earthly world.
+The heavenly kingdom knows no resistance or obstacles.
+Still, in the human kingdom, beings must make an effort to discover themselves, be who they are, and then realize their creative impulse.
+It is because Earth was hijacked long ago by the lower astral world, or, more accurately, that the lower world has infiltrated itself into the Earthly world.

 The question is – why is it so important to be aware of oneself as God?
 One possible answer is – because this awareness renders us complete.
 If we are not aware that we have never left the state of original unity with God, that everything we undergo is just an experience we have chosen to go through, and that the path to happiness lies in the creative realization of our original divine nature, then we will be influenced by the lower aspects of our being, which we usually call the “ego.”
 Instead of being conscious of complete and utter unity, we will perceive all of Creation as a threat to our survival, as an obstacle to the realization of our goals, and as an extremely incomplete place in which all beings are destined to suffer.

-The lack of love and fear ensuing from such a worldview will be the main drive for our actions.
-An eternal yearning for fulfillment with something outside of us and a constant feeling of failure will be the cause of unsuccessful relationships resulting in deep inner unhappiness.
+The lack of love and fear that arises from such a worldview will be the primary motivator for our actions.
+An eternal yearning for fulfillment with something outside of ourselves and a constant feeling of failure will often lead to unsuccessful relationships, resulting in deep inner unhappiness.
 Unrest and dissatisfaction will color our existence far more than positive states, which will seem unreal and unattainable.
-Deep selfishness will lure behind our goals, together with alienation from our own and other people’s emotions, and emotional trade (or even blackmail) will be the only form of relationship we know.
+Deep selfishness will lurk behind our goals, accompanied by alienation from our own and others’ emotions, and emotional trade (or even blackmail) will be the only form of relationship we know.
 This makes every person ruled by such states easy prey for the lower astral worlds.
 Fallen angels always offer help, whatever kind we want.
 God does not offer itself – it is the very essence of our being that needs to be recognized.
 God is love, the source of unconditional peace and satisfaction.
-This is why we need no outer protection and certainly not that which we will pay for by giving up the good, selling the soul, or closing some dark contract signed in blood.
+This is why we need no outer protection, and certainly not that which we would pay for by giving up the good, selling our soul, or closing some dark contract signed in blood.
 Such protection is equal to that offered by the mafia – we have to pay a tenth (or more) of our revenue for the possibility of undisturbed business.
 This money fuels the mafia’s casinos, drug trafficking, brothels, and bribing the police, thus slowly creating a lower astral world on Earth.

-People have always wondered why God, being almighty, does not destroy evil in its root and what the real purpose of evil is.
-Since God lets all sentient beings fight for good by themselves, it seems that the existence of evil has its function within Creation, which is not exclusively negative.
+People have always wondered why God, being almighty, does not eradicate evil at its root and what the true purpose of evil is.
+Since God allows all sentient beings to fight for good on their own, it seems that the existence of evil serves a purpose within Creation, one that is not exclusively negative.
 Even though Satan is a fallen archangel at war with Creation, he still withdraws before God in its non-manifested, original state.
 It therefore seems that Satan is testing Creation, checking its credibility, and confronting it with its own imperfection.
 As he facilitates the process of self-realization by enticing people into destructive activities, Satan does God a favor, probably without being aware of it.
-It is impossible to be completely fulfilled by continuously doing evil, so people who are deeply immersed in lies, fraud, and deceit, sooner turn towards the truth.
+It is impossible to be completely fulfilled by continuously engaging in evil, so people who are deeply immersed in lies, fraud, and deceit eventually turn towards the truth.
 Goethe’s Mephistopheles says:

 “I am part of that force